RizvanaBegum/creating-a-vpc-subnet-instance-using-terraform/README.md

-# Terraform AWS VPC, Subnet, and EC2 Instance Setup
+# Terraform-Driven AWS VPC, Subnet, and EC2 Instance Setup

 This Terraform script automates the process of creating a Virtual Private Cloud (VPC) in AWS, setting up a subnet, and launching an EC2 instance within the VPC.